gkigiermo/GIP/README.md

 - Vector operations: details the basic operations needed during the CFD simulation, mainly: axpy and dot.
 - Timer: different architectures might implement the performance timers in different ways.

 The linear solver and the CFD integrator are built as templates of the abstract classes, making them independent of the implementation details and improving its reusability on different computer architectures.
+This two classes are implemented once, unless the simulation demands a different linear solver or specific integration scheme.

 <p align="center"><img src="/imgs/structure.png" alt="drawing" width="300"/></p>